-- (1) These regulations apply to universities and university colleges which offer primary and lower secondary teacher education programmes for Years 1-7 and which have been accredited in accordance with the Act Relating to Universities and University Colleges Sections 1-2 and 3-1. - (2) The primary and lower secondary teacher education programme for Years 1-7 is a master's degree programme qualifying the candidate for teaching positions in primary and lower secondary schools, cf. the provisions pursuant to the Act Relating to Primary and Secondary Education of 17 July 1998 no. 61 Section 10-1.
-The programme should be grounded in the Act relating to Primary and Secondary Education, hereafter called the Education Act, and in current primary and lower secondary curricula. - (3) The objective of these regulations is to ensure that teacher education institutions offer integrated, profession-orientated primary and lower secondary teacher education for Years 1-7 rooted in research and experience-based knowledge.
-The study programme should place particular emphasis on initial education and on the role of the form teacher.
-Students pursuing a master's degree in initial education should become experts in initial education in literacy and numeracy.
+(1) These regulations apply to universities and university colleges which offer primary and lower secondary teacher education programmes for Years 5-10 and which have been accredited in accordance with the Act Relating to Universities and University Colleges Sections 1-2 and 3-1.

+(2) The primary and lower secondary teacher education programme for Years 5-10 is a master's degree programme qualifying the candidate for teaching positions in primary and lower secondary schools, cf. the provisions pursuant to the Act Relating to Primary and Secondary Education of 17 July 1998 Section 10-1.
+The programme should be grounded in the Act relating to Primary and Secondary Education, hereafter called the Education Act and in current primary and lower secondary curricula.

+(3) The objective of these regulations is to ensure that teacher education institutions offer integrated, profession-orientated primary and lower secondary teacher education for Years 5-10 rooted in research and experience-based knowledge.
 The teacher education programme should be of a high academic quality and ensure comprehensiveness and correlation between subjects, subject didactics, pedagogy and practice placement as well as close interaction with professional practice and with the communities of which schools are a part.
-Teacher education institutions should deliver comprehensive study programmes through leadership and organisation involving all relevant professional communities.
-The programme should provide international perspectives, place the teaching profession in a historical, cultural and societal context, and contribute to critical reflection and insight into the profession. - (4) The primary and lower secondary teacher education programme should qualify the candidates for professional practice rooted in research and experience-based knowledge and for further studies at ph.d. level.
-The programme should give the candidates a grounding in professional ethics, prepare them for continuing professional development and qualify them to help reinforce the role of schools as institutions of formative development and learning in a democratic and diverse society. - (5) The primary and lower secondary teacher education programme for Years 1-7 should qualify the students to provide instruction in Sami affairs, including knowledge of the status of indigenous peoples globally, and safeguard Sami pupils' right to education in accordance with the Education Act and the current national curriculum for primary and secondary education and training.
+Teacher education institutions should deliver a comprehensive study programme through leadership and organisation involving all relevant professional communities.
+The programme should provide international perspectives, place the teaching profession in a historical, cultural and societal context, and contribute to critical reflection and insight into the profession.

+(4) The primary and lower secondary teacher education programme should qualify the candidates for professional practice rooted in research and experience-based knowledge and for further studies at ph.d. level.
+The programme should give the candidates a grounding in professional ethics, prepare them for continuing professional development and qualify them to help reinforce the role of schools as institutions of formative development and learning in a democratic and diverse society.

+(5) The primary and lower secondary teacher education programme for Years 5-10 should qualify the students to provide instruction in Sami affairs, including knowledge of the status of indigenous peoples globally, and safeguard Sami pupils' right to education in accordance with the Education Act and the current national curriculum for primary and secondary education and training.

-1 This document is a translation of the framework plan, and should be ascribed no authority on it's own part.
+&lt;sup>1 This document is a translation of the framework plan, and should be ascribed no authority on it's own part.
 In case of doubt, the Norwegian text shall prevail.